Overlapping Issues of Family Law, Trusts and Estates

 In the case of couples who remarry with children from a prior marriage, planning might address thorny issues of how income, obligations and assets will be allocated among children and step-children for things ranging from medical expenses to college tuition to child support.

-The above is not an exhaustive list of issues.
-It is a sampling to help us plan for issues that may arise in our lives.
+The above is not an exhaustive list of issues nor is it legal advice.
+It is a sample of concerns that hopefully raise awareness of issues that may arise in our lives.

-And, if marital or partnership matters go awry you may need to confront the possibility of litigation.
+And, if a marriage or partnership goes awry, you may need to confront the possibility of litigation.

 We encourage a Step-by-Step Approach:

 Step one.
 Collect information; discuss rights, obligations & claims.

 Step two.
 Explore opportunity for resolution.

 Step three.
 Proceed to court if and to the extent necessary.